Alaska-Juneau Public Market Frequently Asked Questions

 Products: Vendors must disclose to us the products they intend to sell or services to be offered.
 Failure to do so is considered a violation of trust.
 The people who attend will render judgment – either the products sell or they don’t – but we draw the line at legal/illegal, and with products appropriate for a pay-for-admission venue as opposed to our two annex venues, which are free to the public.

-Franchise Lines: We distinguish between unique, often hand-made products not commonly available in Juneau, which we feature at the Public Market in Centennial Hall where admission is charged, and direct sales product lines like Mary Kay, doTerra, and Scentsy, which are welcome at the Public Market Annex I in the JACC, or Annex II in the Elizabeth Peratrovich Hall, where admission is free.
+Franchise Lines: We distinguish between unique, often hand-made products not commonly available in Juneau, which we feature at the Public Market in Centennial Hall where admission is charged, and direct sales product lines like Mary Kay, doTerra, and Scentsy, which are welcome at the no-admission charged Public Market annexes: the JACC and the Elizabeth Peratrovich Hall.
 We allow one vendor at either venue for each franchise line — in other words, one Mary Kay, one doTerra, one Scentsy, etc. At both these venues there is a pleasant mix of vendors, many selling unique, hand-crafted products.

 C-Hall Vendor Passes: Weekend admission to Centennial Hall is $7.50 per person (children under 12 are admitted free).
 Vendor passes are required to gain free admission to the hall.
 Each Centennial Hall vendor will, upon request, receive three passes: one for the named contact and two for helpers; non-profits get five passes.